Summarizing Your Story: How to Write a Captivating Synopsis

 Like the other parts of your submission packet, have someone else review and critique your synopsis before you send it.
 You know what happens, so ask someone who doesn’t know anything about your book to read it and see if it makes sense.
 Then ask someone who has read your book if you’ve covered the key points.
 Take their thoughts into consideration and adjust your summary accordingly.
 Make sure your synopsis is as clear and polished as possible to land an agent or publisher and Ignite Your Ink.

 How do you approach writing a synopsis?
 Share your process in the comments below.
-For more tips on querying agents and publishers and a free Timeline of a Book, subscribe to Ignite Your Ink.
+For more tips on querying agents and publishers and a free Submission Checklist, subscribe to Ignite Your Ink.

 Ignite Your Ink is written by editor and author Caitlin Berve.
 She holds a MFA in Creative Writing and Poetics, actively participates in multiple writers’ organizations, and is dedicated to helping writers produce content that leaves an impression on readers.